Eidgenössisches Schützenfest: History

 The first blackpowder shooting societies are formed in the later 15th century; Geneva in 1474 had three separate societies for crossbow, longbow and arquebus shooters.

 Schützenfeste contributed significantly to the coherence between the individual cantons.

 After the end of the Old Zürich War (1450), the federal shooting festival in Sursee (1452) contributed to the renewal of cohesion between the members of the confederacy.

 Federal events became popular in the wake of the Sursee festival, with events in Feldkirch (1455), Strasbourg (1456) and Constance (1458).

 The shooting societies petitioned the Tagsatzung of 1500 for a federal festival to be held yearly.

 There were, however, concerns for public order in relation to the large gathering of armed men; the Plappartkrieg of 1458 was a minor war triggered by a riot at the Constance festival.

-In 1504, Zürich organised a general "German" (deutsch) shooting festival, intended as including participants beyond the confederacy.
+In 1504, Zürich organised a general "German" (Deutsch) shooting festival, intended as including participants beyond the confederacy.
 This was intended as re-establishing peaceful relations in the wake of the Swabian War.

 A total of 614 invitations were sent to Swabia, Bavaria, Tyrol and as far as to the Rhineland and the Low Countries.

 The Swiss Reformation interrupted the tradition.
-During 1604-1608, there were three last federal shooting festivals.
+The last three federal shooting festivals took place in 1604-1608.
 After 1608, the federal event was replaced by cantonal and local competitions.

 The first modern cantonal shooting association was formed in Vaud in 1802.

 The federal army formed in 1817 for the Restored Confederacy included 20 companies of sharp-shooters with 100 men each, which acted as advocates for target shooting among the general population.